Hexagram 57巽Wind

 — Legge (1882)

 貞凶 — firm-correctness brings misfortune — is the line's most counter-intuitive instruction, and the misfortune named is structural.
-The actor at line 6 cannot recover the position by becoming even more correct in the indirect method, because the indirect method itself has become the trap.
+The mover at line 6 cannot recover the position by becoming even more correct in the indirect method, because the indirect method itself has become the trap.
 The corrective is not available within the Wind hexagram at all.
 It belongs to the next hexagram in the sequence — H58 Lake, open exchange — and to the discipline of recognising when the indirect arc has run its course.
 The pair lock between H57 and H58 is doing work here.
-The actor who refuses to step out from beneath the couch when the moment demands it does not become more influential.
-The actor becomes invisible, which is the indirect actor's specific way of ceasing to matter.
+The mover who refuses to step out from beneath the couch when the moment demands it does not become more influential.
+The mover becomes invisible, which is the indirect mover's specific way of ceasing to matter.

 PostureIndirect influence as the actual mechanism · the wind that enters everywhere

-Wind names the working position of the actor who has influence but not authority.
-The consultant inside the client’s organization.
-The chief of staff steering without commanding.
-The founder who has handed off the title but still shapes the culture.
-The senior board member whose vote is one of many but whose framing of the question determines how the other votes are cast.
-In each of these cases, the actor cannot give an order — and the actor knows it, and the actor’s counterparties know it, and any attempt to act as if the order were available collapses the indirect channel that was the actor’s actual source of leverage.
+Wind names the working position of the mover who has influence but not authority.
+The parent advising an adult child who no longer has to obey.
+The teacher steering a student toward a conclusion the student must reach alone.
+The veteran nurse guiding a newly-arrived attending physician who technically outranks her.
+The longtime board member whose single vote is one of many but whose framing of the question decides how the other votes fall.
+In each of these cases, you cannot give an order — and you know it, and your counterparts know it, and any attempt to act as if the order were available collapses the indirect channel that was your actual source of leverage.

 Failure modesForced penetration (line 3) · losing the axe (line 6)